-Create a caring community that respects your unique needs and values from your personal network.
+Create a caring community that respects your unique needs and values from your network.

 Create a connection with other survivors and caregivers in a way that works for you.

-Find a support group that meets in person or online.
+Find pancreatic cancer support groups that meet in person or online.